 Students who decide to interrupt their studies for any extended period other than a summer session may lose their candidacy (see "Who Should Enroll" above).
-The regaining of candidacy requires the student by re-examined over the areas covered in the preliminary examinations in a manner determined by the supervisory committee.
+The regaining of candidacy requires the student be re-examined over the areas covered in the preliminary examinations in a manner determined by the supervisory committee.
 In addition, the Department requires the candidate to work out a detailed schedule for the completion of their studies with their major professor.
 This schedule, in writing, must be approved by the student's supervisory committee and filed with the departmental secretary and the Graduate Program Committee before the student leaves campus.
 Failure to adhere to the time schedule will be considered an indication that the student does not intend to complete his/her studies.
-The student if such a petition if supported by valid arguments may grant readmission of students who fail to adhere to the time schedule at the discretion of the Departmental Faculty upon petition.
+The Faculty, if such a petition is supported by valid arguments, may grant readmission of students who fail to adhere to the time schedule.